backstage/backstage/.changeset/tender-flowers-collect.md

 '@backstage/plugin-techdocs': minor
 ---

-code tag css style changed to avoid word break
+Updated the styling for <code> tags to avoid word break.